Sorting fact, disinformation amid Russian war on Ukraine | Federal News Network

 ANNOUNCED BY OFFICIALS ELSEWHERE

-— Britain’s Defense Ministry said it had seen an increase in Russian air and artillery strikes on populated urban areas over the past two days.

-— Russia claimed its military has taken control of the area around Ukraine’s largest nuclear power plant.
-That’s according to the Vienna-based International Atomic Energy Agency, the U.N. nuclear watchdog.

-— The U.N. human rights office says it has recorded the deaths of 136 civilians, including 13 children, in Ukraine since the start of Russia’s invasion on Feb.
-24. The toll may be far higher.
+— The U.N. human rights office says at least 227 civilians have been killed and 525 wounded in Ukraine since the start of the invasion on Feb.
+24. The U.N. refugee agency earlier reported 1 million refugees have fled Ukraine since the beginning of the conflict.

-— A senior Western intelligence official estimated more than 5,000 Russian soldiers have been captured or killed, although overall soldier death tolls remained unclear.

-— Russian shelling hit civilian targets in Ukraine’s second-largest city, Kharkiv.
-In video verified by the AP, explosions burst through a residential area of the city.
+— U.K. Defense Secretary Ben Wallace said “we think it is possible — it’s not verified yet — that Russia is in control” in Kherson, a key port city of 280,000 on the Black Sea.

+— A senior U.S. defense official said an immense column of hundreds of tanks and other vehicles appeared to be stalled and had made no real progress in the last couple of days.
+Britain’s Ministry of Defense also said the Russian military column has made “little discernible progress” over the past three days and remains over 30 kilometers (19 miles) from the center of Kyiv.

 Copyright